ilovepku/sean-lee-portfolio/src/pages/projects/eloqua.md

 techs: ["React", "Firebase", "Redux", "MaterialUI"]
 testimonial:
   {
-    text: "Sean opened the doors for me to pursue my new career in web development.
-He’s been providing constant support in the process of building Eloqua - an app of our joint effort.
-I’m impressed by the flexibility and tenacity he showed throughout this journey.
-He has the patience to clarify my silly doubts as a beginner, and the ingenuity to tackle tricky problems.
-Eloqua would be impossible without Sean’s close instruction and supervision.",
+    text: "Sean opened the doors for me to the world of web development, and has been providing constant support in the building of Eloqua - a speech listening app of our joint effort.
+Sean has the ingenuity to efficiently tackle tricky problems and the patience to thoroughly answer all the questions from a curious beginner.",
     avatar: ../../images/layla.jpg,
     person: "Layla",
     position: "Web Developer",